kenmcgarry/DrugSideEffects/R/README.md

 3. Perhaps trickest of all will be to tackle the issues of relating a given side-effect to the biochemical pathways involved.

-4. Integrate the various the sources of disparet data in a coherent way.
-So far the system has been a series of isolated
+4. Integrate the various the sources of the disparate data in a coherent way.
+So far the system has been a series of isolated analyses, each important in its own right but lacking an overarching synthesis.